tansaku/pr_patterns/README.md

 * GITHUB_PASSWORD --> see https://github.com/settings/tokens
 * GITHUB_REPO_TO_REVIEW --> e.g. AgileVentures/LocalSupport

-Copy this file to `.env` and fill in the necessary environment variables that then running `ruby scratch.rb` will then generate for you a file called `graphFile2.json` which you can then display via running:
+Copy this file to `.env` and fill in the necessary environment variables that then running `bundle exec rake` will then generate for you a file called `graphFile2.json` which you can then display via running:

 ```
 ruby -run -e httpd . -p 9090